 (b) keep records of that monitoring.

-Penalty: $110 000.
+Penalty: a fine of $110 000.

 (5) An employer must take all reasonably practicable steps to ensure that —

 (a) work that is undertaken by the employer’s employees is carried out in a manner that is safe and without risk to the health of persons engaged in the petroleum operation or geothermal energy operation or other protected persons; and